Designations Congruent with Things: Chapter 22

 “After I locked you in a tower,” Hermann snaps.

-“Okay, no, this is now getting too metaphorical for me,” Newton says.
-“I don’t even know what that means.
+“Okay, no; this is now too metaphorical for me,” Newton says.
+“I don’t know what that means.
 You’re not listening to me.
 I feel bad about this whole scenario.
 Right in the limbic system.
 I mean, shouldn’t you be strolling Bavarian hills or something, thinking about Riemann zeros and adding to your Waldglas collection while making friends with a local orphan or possibly a stray dog?”

 “No,” Newton replies.
 “No. I just, I know you think I’m somewhat insensitive, not without reason, but I would like to demonstrate that I get that this sucks for you and I’m sorry, about that, I’m sorry, okay I’m just, I’m really—”

-No, dude,” Newton snaps, “you don’t know, actually, this is a whole post-drift type of guilt and you don’t know, you can’t possibly know, it’s literally impossible for you to—“
+“No, dude,” Newton snaps, “you don’t know, actually, this is a whole unique post-drift subtype of guilt and you don’t know, you can’t possibly know, it’s literally impossible for you to—”

-“I know,” Hermann shouts at him.
+“I know,” Hermann shouts.

-Newton seems somewhat taken aback by his vehemence.
+Newton seems taken aback by his vehemence.

-The car is, temporarily, silent.
+The car is temporarily silent.

-“Like, you know in a psychic ghost-drift-y, SPECTER-effect-y way, or—“
+“Like, you know in a psychic, ghost-drift-y, SPECTER-Effect-y way, or—”

 “I know because you told me,” Hermann says.

-“No,” Newton snaps.
-“I haven’t.
-You have literally never let me get it out of my mouth dude, you—“
+“No, I haven’t.
+You’ve never let me get it out of my mouth, dude, you—”

 “In Hong Kong,” Hermann says.

 “Could you be more vague?”
 Newton asks.
-“A little bit.
-Possibly.
+“A little bit?
+Possibly?
 Because I’d really like to make this harder on both of us, if we can do it.
-That is, always, my goal.”
+That is always my goal.”

 Newton says nothing.